imaantaheri/anomaly-labeling/README.md

 # anomaly-labeling
-This code develops a dash app for traffic anomalous data labeling
+This code develops a dash app for traffic anomalous data labeling by experts.

 The app is created using dash from Plotly.
 Traffic data (volume, density) of a six-month period from a specific location is presented to the users.
 They can select the abnormal (anomalous) points that they are seeing in each plot by clicking on them.
 A csv file will be automatically downloaded on the user system in the end and it includes the indices of the selected points by the user.